Meet Our Head of School

 My involvement in Arborbrook began in 2014, when my family moved from upstate NY where I served as a pastor of a 500-member church.
 I am married to Michelle (26 years) and we have 20-year-old triplets who began schooling at Arborbrook in 8th grade.
 Joshua, Anna, and Christie are current Juniors in college.

 When interviewing families coming to Arborbrook, I can often be heard saying that our family “came to Arborbrook because of the educational philosophy, and we stayed at Arborbrook because of the community.”
-Having found long-time friends and life-minded parents, I take the community aspect of Arborbrook very seriously.
+Having found long-time friends and like-minded parents, I take the community aspect of Arborbrook very seriously.
 It is my desire to enhance our community while striving to make Arborbrook the best version of itself.
 I have carefully studied the school’s unique culture and consistently work to guard and encourage the community at Arborbrook.

 In addition to head of school responsibilities, I also teach two classes in the high school.
 I teach Introduction to Sociology as a dual enrollment course and a leadership course.
 The curriculum for the leadership course became my doctoral project back in 2018.
 I thoroughly enjoy teaching and love working with young people.
 Outside of school, I also teach courses at the college level.
 I currently teach at Ocean County College, Montreat College, and Liberty University.